 We are gradually transferring the contents of the older manual catalogues into our online catalogue Explore Archives and Manuscripts.
 Until the re-cataloguing is complete readers will need to consult the printed catalogues below in conjunction with the online catalogue to find manuscripts.

 Most of the manuscripts in the Myanmar (Burma) Collection (with shelf marks 'Egerton MS', 'Grenville', 'Stowe Or', 'Sloane MS', 'Add MS', and 'Or') are included in San San May's comprehensive handlist.
 Earliest of these are also described in Pe Maung Tin's article on the British Museum collection (which was subsequently transferred to the British Library).

 - May, San San, A Hand-list of the Manuscripts in Burmese Collection in the British Library, 2012 (unpublished).

 - Tin, Pe Maung, ‘Burma manuscripts in the British Museum’, Journal of the Burma Research Society, 14 (1924), 221-245.

-Manuscripts in the India Office Collections include the Mandalay Manuscripts Collection (shelf mark 'IO Man/Pali'), the Burney Parabaiks (shelf mark 'Mss Bur/Parabaik'), and the India Office Library manuscripts (shelf marks 'Mss Burmese', 'Mss Shan', and 'Mss Man/Bur').
+Manuscripts in the India Office Collections include the Mandalay Manuscripts Collection (shelf marks 'IO Man/Pali' and 'Mss Man/Bur'), the Burney Parabaiks (shelf mark 'Mss Bur/Parabaik'), the India Office Library manuscripts (shelf marks 'Mss Burmese' and 'Mss Shan'), and the India Office Pali manuscripts (shelf mark 'IO Pali').